THE NUOVVA PAN, MY NEW SOURDOUGH TOY

 Make the levain mixture about 6 hours before you plan to mix the dough.
 It should be very bubbly and active.

-When you are ready to make the final dough, place the water in the bowl of a KitchenAid type mixer and dissolve the starter in it, mixing with a spatula briefly, then add the three types of flour, and the salt.
+When you are ready to make the final dough, place the water in the bowl of a KitchenAid type mixer and dissolve the starter in it, mixing with a spatula briefly, then add the two types of flour, and the salt.
 Turn the mixer on with the hook attachment and knead the dough for 4 minutes at low-speed all the time.
 If the dough is too sticky, add 1/4 cup flour, you want the dough to start clearing the sides of the bowl, but still be sticky at the bottom.

 Remove from the machine, and transfer to a container lightly coated with oil, cover lightly with plastic wrap and allow it to ferment for 4 hours, folding every 45 minutes or so.
 After four hours bulk fermentation, shape the dough as a ball, and place, seam side up, in a lightly floured banetton.
 Leave at room temperature one hour, and then place in the fridge overnight, from 8 to 12 hours.